BiocPy/BiocFrame/docs/index.md

 # BiocFrame

-BioFrame provides a base `Dataframe` class, intended to be more flexible that supports nested structures compared to Pandas `DataFrame`.
+This package implements a lite weight data frame like class (comparable to Pandas `DataFrame`) but supports more flexible column types, e.g: nested columns.

 ## Install